TamokiLoi/udacity-data-scientist-project4/README.md

 ## Key Metrics
 - **Root Mean Squared Error (RMSE)**: Measures the average deviation between predicted and actual values.
 - **R² Score**: Indicates the proportion of variance in the dependent variable that is predictable from the independent variables.

+## Detail:
+For a detailed explanation of the results and visualizations, please refer to the blog post available [here](https://tamokiloi.github.io/).

 ## Installation
 To set up the project environment, install the required Python packages listed in `requirements.txt`: